JCakboy/9181s-robot-code/README.md

 # Robot Code

-This repository contains Vex V5 Brain code for the upcoming 2018-2019 Robotics competition season.
+This repository contains 9181X robot code for the 2018-2019 Robotics competition season.

 ## Git Integration